HewlettPackard/ironic-oneview-cli/README.rst

     | 2  | VIRT-enl, bay 8 | 8    | 32768     | 120      | virt-enclosure-group | BL460c Gen8 3             |
     +----+-----------------+------+-----------+----------+----------------------+---------------------------+

-Note that you can create multiple Ironic nodes at once.
-For this, you can type multiple ``Server Hardware`` IDs separated by blank spaces.
-The created Ironic nodes will have *enroll* provisioning state.
+Notice that you can create multiple Ironic nodes at once.
+For that, type multiple ``Server Hardware`` IDs separated by blank spaces.
+The created Ironic nodes will be in the *enroll* provisioning state.

 To list all nodes in Ironic, use the command::